A Buyer's Guide to Named-Architect Homes in Los Angeles.

 Hollywood Hills and Laurel Canyon have the most diverse inventory across all four architects, with terrain that attracted the cantilever-and-glass vocabulary all four used in different ways.
 The hillside engineering is both the draw and the ongoing maintenance obligation.

-Altadena and La Cañada Flintridge are the primary Buff & Hensman territories — the firm's post-and-beam modernism was well-suited to the foothill lots and the construction budgets of the period.
+Altadena and La Cañada Flintridge are the primary Buff & Hensman territories — the firm's post-and-beam modernism was well-suited to the foothill lots and construction budgets of the period.
+Browse current inventory on our architectural homes page.

 Specialist inspection.
 A standard home inspector does not have the training to assess a Lautner concrete shell or a Neutra steel spider frame.
 You need an architect with specific experience in the relevant period and structural system, not just a general modernist sensibility.